Life for children working on the Rubbish Dumps in Payatas

-History of The Dump
+History of The Payatas Dump in the Philippines

 Tragedy struck in 2000 when a landslip at the Dump killed at least 260 and possibly 1,000 people.
 Payatas Dump was closed after this but the local inhabitants asked for it to reopen as without it they had lost their livelihoods and anyway the city had no other facilities for handling rubbish.
 Conditions slowly improved in the years following this.
 Children under 14 could no longer work on the dump, the rubbish piles at the dump were re-sloped to reduce the risks of landslides and methane extractors were brought in to stop the gas generated by organic material creating spontaneous fires on the Dump.